Vis

 The oldest Croatian town, Vis is a jewel of history and cultural heritage.
 The island was inhabited from Neolithic times, then by the Illyrians, Greeks, Romans, Venetians, Austro-Hungarians, British and French.
 All these peoples have left their mark on the way of life, the style of construction, the beliefs.
 Besides the stories of the ancient past and the monuments, you will also hear interesting stories from the near past.
 It was in Vis, in a cave on Mount Hum where Tito had established his headquarters, that he is said to have made his legendary declaration “We don’t want what belongs to others, but neither will we give them what which belongs to us”.
 While discovering the many vestiges of the past on the island, listen carefully to the murmurs of the inhabitants…

-and its bucolic landscapes with generous nature.
+and its bucolic landscapes of generous nature.
 It has the charm of these small islands which take advantage of the relative remoteness of the mainland and which thus retain their identity and their nonchalant rhythm.

 Vis stands out from the Dalmatian islands by its fiercely preserved authenticity and its bucolic landscapes with generous nature.
 It has the charm of these small islands which take advantage of the relative remoteness of the mainland and which thus retain their identity and their nonchalant rhythm.